JasonElbert/LocalyticsAndroid/README.md

 ## Version

-This version of the PhoneGap/Cordova SDK wraps v3.8.0 of the Localytics Andriod and iOS SDKs
+This version of the PhoneGap/Cordova SDK wraps v3.8.0 of the Localytics Andriod

 ## Supported Versions